Ideas List - Google Summer of Code 2019

 The Project

-The project consists of developing new interrupt-based drivers for Céu-Arduino for additional devices: We also expect the student to develop at least one complete application to evaluate its functionality and energy consumption.
+The project consists of developing new interrupt-based drivers for Céu-Arduino for additional devices:- SPI peripherals

 Tools